kapilan-naidu/cid-codebase/gallery-generator/README.md

 ## Deployment

 You can now deploy the generated static site to any hosting platform of your choice.
-It is recommended to optimize image files using a tool like imageOptim before running the `build` command.
+It is recommended to optimize image files using a tool such as [imageOptim](https://imageoptim.com/mac) before running the `build` command.